kgaidis/kgaidis.github.io/_posts/2015-05-31-expandable-text-cell.markdown

 ## Conclusion

 And that's it!
 Keep in mind that this functionality can be applied to many different UX cases.
 For example, Facebook's *"...
-Continue Reading"* button.
+Continue Reading"* button, which pushes to a new view controller upon the press of the button.